JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

 <span id="p333">[<sup><small>p.
 333</small></sup>]</span>

 &nbsp;&nbsp;&nbsp;&nbsp;[^242].
-(The trigram representing) a mountain and above it that for a tree form _K_ien.
+(The trigram representing) a mountain and above it that for a tree form <i>K</i>ien.
 The superior man, in accordance with this, attains to and maintains his extraordinary virtue, and makes the manners of the people good.

 1\.
 ‘The danger of a small officer (as represented in the first line)’ is owing to no fault of his in the matter of what is right.